 12 Student identifier requirements

-An NVR registered training organisation must:
+A WA registered provider must:

-not include any individual’s student identifier on a VET qualification or VET statement of attainment; and
+not include any individual’s student identifier on an approved VET qualification or VET statement of attainment; and

-request the Registrar to verify that any student identifier provided to it by an individual belongs to that individual before the organisation uses the identifier for any purpose.
+request the Registrar to verify that any student identifier provided to it by an individual belongs to that individual before the provider uses the identifier for any purpose.

-Subject to subsections (3) and (5), an NVR registered training organisation must not issue a VET qualification or a VET statement of attainment to a VET student unless the student has been assigned a student identifier.
+Subject to subsections (3) and (5), a WA registered provider must not issue an approved VET qualification or a VET statement of attainment to a VET student unless the student has been assigned a student identifier.

-Exemptions given by the Minister
+Exemptions

-The Minister may, in writing and as agreed by the Ministerial Council, specify an issue to which the requirement in subsection (2) does not apply, by reference to one or more of the following:
+The requirement in subsection (2) does not apply in relation to —

-the organisation doing the issuing;
+a WA registered provider that is exempt from the requirement to collect and submit data to the National VET Provider Collection under section 5 of the VET Data Policy; or

+an individual who —

-the VET qualification, or VET statement of attainment, being issued; or
+is not an Australian citizen or visa holder and has completed, outside of Australia, all the requirements to be issued the approved VET qualification or VET statement of attainment; or

-the VET student to whom the VET qualification, or VET statement of attainment, is being issued.
+has completed all the requirements for the approved VET qualification or VET statement of attainment before 1 January 2015.

-Where an exemption described in subsection (3) or subsection 53(3) of the Student Identifiers Act 2014 applies – an NVR registered training organisation must inform the VET student prior to the completion of enrolment or commencement of training and assessment, whichever occurs first, that the results of the training:
+Where an exemption described in subsection (3) or subsection 53(3) of the Student Identifiers Act 2014 (Cth) applies – a WA registered provider must inform the VET student prior to the completion of enrolment or commencement of training and assessment, whichever occurs first, that the results of the training:

-will not be accessible through the Commonwealth; and
+will not be included in the National VET Provider Collection; and

 will not appear on any authenticated VET transcript prepared by the Registrar.

-Subsections (2) and (3) only apply to NVR registered training organisations that are not constitutional corporations.
+Subsections (2) and (3) only apply to WA registered providers that are not constitutional corporations.

-Note: Similar requirements to those set out in subsections (2) and (3), that apply to NVR registered training organisations that are constitutional corporations, are set out in section 53 of the Student Identifiers Act 2014.
+Note: Similar requirements to those set out in subsections (2) and (3), that apply to WA registered providers that are constitutional corporations, are set out in section 53 of the Student Identifiers Act 2014 (Cth).

 13 Nationally Recognised Training logo

-An NVR registered training organisation must ensure that it uses the NRT logo in accordance with the requirements specified in the NRT Logo Conditions of Use policy.
+A WA registered provider must ensure that it uses the NRT logo in accordance with the requirements specified in the NRT Logo Conditions of Use policy.

 14 Transition of training products

-Unless otherwise approved by the National VET Regulator an NVR registered training organisation must ensure:
+A WA registered provider must ensure:

 where a training product is superseded: